 Living with small children is like living with prehistoric people.
 Their manners and wonderment at the world, I would presume, are much the same.
 Maybe that’s why kids like playing with rocks so much — they’re tapping into their stone-age roots.
-Unfortunately, rock play has a tendency to involve throwing which leads to blood, crying, etc. By adding a bit of challenge and intention, however, parents can turn their little cave people into modern-day “environmental artists” like Andy Goldsworthy.
+Unfortunately, rock play has a tendency to involve throwing which leads to blood, crying, etc. But like the best activities for kids, this one is safe and engaging.
+It’s a great way for parents to turn their little cave people into modern-day “environmental artists” like Andy Goldsworthy.

 Rock stacking is basically like making block towers, but it amps up the difficulty.
 Stackers must find balance points and flat spots that allow the rocks to settle, one atop the other.
 For an industrious kid, the game can consume most of an hour.
 What’s more, it helps with coordination and patience.
 An added bonus is that it requires being outside and provides a lesson that sometimes the most common things are the best to play with.

 Prep Time: Dependent on how long it takes to find a place with rocks

 Entertainment Time: 30-60 minutes

 Energy Expended by Child: Muscle power to lift larger rocks, mental and physical agility and patience

 Rocks.
 Any rocks will do.
 However, the ease of construction depends on their shape, of course.
 Flat creek stones will work best, but angular, sharp-edged stones work as well.
 Rounded rocks require expert-level skills.

 If you live in a rocky area, head outside and collect rocks of various sizes from gardens, woods, or the wild edges of your neighbors’ lawns.
 Be careful not to dismantle anyone’s landscaping.
 For those parents who live in urban landscapes, heading to wooded parks should find you in prime rock territory, particularly in or near creeks.